 On the flipside though, you have to be prepared to receive business cards from others.
 If they aren’t offered, you should ask for them!
-Business cards are the best way for you to keep track of who you have spoken to – AND they provide contact details so you don’t have to stalk conduct non-creepy searches for your new friends on the internet to find out their email addresses.
+Business cards are the best way for you to keep track of who you have spoken to.
+AND they provide contact details so you don’t have to stalk your new friends on the internet to find out their email addresses.

-One cheeky trick that I like to use is to discreetly write little reminders on people’s business cards so that I don’t forget who they are – especially if I have spoken to a whole heap of people at one event.
+One cheeky trick that I like to use is to discreetly write little reminders on people’s business cards so that I don’t forget who they are.
+Especially if I have spoken to a whole heap of people at one event.
 Notes like “pink jacket” or “spoke about Orange is the New Black” are perfect to quickly jog your memory.
-Dot points about your conversation in particular can be a really good starting point for next time!
+Dot points about your conversation can be a really good starting point for next time!